nf-core/smrnaseq/docs/usage.md

 ### Multiple runs of the same sample

-The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
+The `sample` identifiers should match between runs of resequenced samples.
 The pipeline will concatenate the raw reads before performing any downstream analysis.
 Below is an example for the same sample sequenced across 3 lanes:

 ```console
 sample,fastq_1